 What is CB6’s Role in the Casino License Awarding Process?

-Additionally, CB6 fulfilled its duty to comment on the Gaming Facility Text Amendment, a Citywide Text Amendment that seeks to change the zoning code to introduce gaming facilities as of right within specified zoning districts across the city, bypassing the Uniform Land Use Review Procedure (ULURP) and diminishing the role of community boards and the public in the casino location review process.
-Under current zoning, casinos are not permitted in Manhattan Community District 6.
+Additionally, in January 2024 CB6 passed a resolution opposing the Gaming Facility Text Amendment.
+The Gaming Facility Text Amendment was a Citywide Text Amendment that sought to change the city zoning code to introduce gaming facilities as-of-right within specified zoning districts across the city, bypassing the Uniform Land Use Review Procedure (ULURP) and diminishing the voice of community boards and the public in the casino location review process.
+Under the zoning rules at the time, casinos were not permitted in Manhattan Community District 6.
 The Gaming Facility Text Amendment would remove that obstacle to building a casino in our district and other districts across the city.
-For that reason, in January 2024 CB6 passed a resolution opposing the Gaming Facility Text Amendment.
 In April 2024, the City Council voted to approve the Gaming Facility Text Amendment.

 Your Role in the Casino License Awarding Process